 (NEW) Sec.
-16-280b-A13.
-Inspections, tests, examinations, checks, surveys and surveillance
+16-280b-A12.
+Inspections, tests, examinations, checks, surveys, and surveillance

-- (a) Each Operator shall make any subsequent inspection, test, examination, check, survey or surveillance interval required by any Federal Regulation or State Regulation shorter if the initial results indicate systemic deficiencies that would be improved by shorter intervals. - (b) Where shorter intervals are implemented pursuant to subsection (a) of this section, remediation timeframes shall be reduced commensurate with the shortened intervals.
+- (a) Each Operator shall make any subsequent inspection, test, examination, check, survey or surveillance interval required by any Federal Regulation or State Regulation shorter if the initial results indicate systemic deficiencies that would be improved by shorter intervals. - (b) Where shorter intervals are implemented pursuant to subsection (a) of this section, each Operator shall reduce remediation timeframes commensurate with the shortened intervals.

 (NEW) Sec.
-16-280b-A14.
+16-280b-A13.
 Manufacturer's procedures and recommendations

 - (a) Each Operator shall follow each manufacturer's procedures and recommendations for any Pipeline component or piece of equipment it uses unless otherwise justified.
-The justification shall explain why the manufacturer's procedure or recommendations are not being followed and shall provide an alternative Procedure. - (b) The condition of all equipment used by each Operator shall conform to the equipment manufacturer's recommended tolerances for acceptable wear, where applicable.
+The Operator's justification shall be memorialized in writing and explain why the manufacturer's procedure or recommendations are not being followed and shall provide an alternative Procedure. - (b) The condition of all equipment used by each Operator shall conform to the equipment manufacturer's recommended tolerances for acceptable wear, where applicable.
 The Operator shall inspect equipment based on usage, age, condition, and manufacturer's recommendations.

 (NEW) Sec.
-16-280b-A15.
+16-280b-A14.
 Calibration

-- (a) Each Operator shall perform periodic calibration of all equipment, where improper calibration could impact its performance. - (b) Each Operator shall have a means to verify calibration of all such equipment when equipment is used.
+- (a) Each Operator shall perform periodic calibration of all equipment, where improper calibration, as determined by the Operator, could impact its performance. - (b) Each Operator shall have a means to verify calibration of all such equipment when equipment is used.

 (NEW) Sec.
-16-280b-A16.
+16-280b-A15.
 Establishing or reestablishing service

-- (a) No Operator shall establish service where any of the following conditions are present: - (1) the Service Line is undersized for the anticipated load and the load cannot be reduced to acceptable levels by isolation of select Gas utilization equipment; - (2) the aboveground portion of the Service Line is not compliant with the Operator's Procedures; - (3) customer piping has not passed a pressure test as required by the authority having jurisdiction; - (4) Gas flow is detected through customer piping despite all Gas utilization equipment being shut off; or - (5) the authority having jurisdiction has found the customer piping to be non-compliant.
+- (a) No Operator shall establish service where any of the following conditions are present: - (1) the Service Line is undersized for the anticipated load and the load cannot be reduced to acceptable levels by isolation of select Gas utilization equipment; - (2) the above-ground portion of the Service Line is not compliant with the Operator's Procedures; - (3) customer piping has not passed a pressure test as required by the Authority Having Jurisdiction; - (4) Gas flow is detected through customer piping despite all Gas utilization equipment being shut off; or

-(b) No Operator shall reestablish service where subsections (a)(1), (a)(4), or (a)(5) of this section, are present.
-In addition, no Operator shall reestablish service where the non-compliance in subsection (a)(2) of this section, is an immediate safety concern.
-This subsection does not apply to interruptible customers who were shut-off due to supply constraints.
+- (5) the Authority Having Jurisdiction has found the customer piping to be noncompliant. - (b) No Operator shall reestablish service where subsections (a)(1), (a)(4), or (a)(5) of this section are present.
+In addition, no Operator shall reestablish service where the non-compliance in subsection (a)(2) of this section is an immediate safety concern.
+This subsection does not apply to interruptible customers who were shut off due to supply constraints.

 (NEW) Sec.
-16-280b-A17.
+16-280b-A16.
 Customer equipment inspections